10 Best Dog Friendly Beaches in Wisconsin 2025

 5. Newport State Park Beach – Ellison Bay, WI

-Newport State Park has 26 miles of calm & beautiful trails.
-It also features 16 campsites filled with wilderness.
-Visitors avail amenities like a steel storage box, fire ring with adjustable grills, toilet pits, bathrooms, etc. The state park allows dogs to be on designated campsites and trails.
+Newport State Park has 26 miles of calm and beautiful trails and 16 campsites filled with wilderness.
+Visitors can use amenities like a steel storage box, fire ring with adjustable grills, toilet pits, bathrooms, etc. The state park allows dogs on designated campsites and trails.

 Newport Beach State Park, WI